 Kalamazoo MI 49008-5206 USA

 Mr. Wolf’s strong commitment and passion for WMU has been passed down for generations.
-Beginning with a great aunt who graduated from WMU in 1937, through his father who was both a 1959 WMU graduate and commanding officer of WMU’s ROTC program, as well as extended family WMU graduates such as his sister, wife, and eight of her family members, culminating with the 2011 WMU graduation of his son, a 2010 recipient of the Robert Boughner Outstanding Engineering Student Athlete award.
+Beginning with a grandfather's sister who graduated from WMU in 1951, through his father who was both a 1959 WMU graduate and commanding officer of WMU’s ROTC program, as well as his sister a 1985 WMU graduate, his wife who received her Masters degree from WMU in 2000 and culminating with the 2011 WMU graduation of his son, a 2010 recipient of the Robert Boughner Outstanding Engineering Student Athlete award.

 Mr. Wolf attributes much of his success to a healthy work ethic, a keen sense of teamwork, and a client centric focus.
 Experiences gained in his roles as a Programmer (1988 - 1989), Programmer/Analyst (1989-1992), Programmer/Analyst II (1992-1996), PeopleSoft Administrative Projects Manager (1996 to 2003), Twice Interim Director of Applications (1998-1999 and 2002-2003), Assistant Director of Applications (2003 to 2007), Director of Applications (2008 to 2010), Director of Enterprise Applications (2010 to 2011) have uniquely prepared him for his current position as Western Michigan University's third CIO.
 Thomas sees the Office of Information Technology as change agents who take a bi-modal approach to strategic planning.